Tochemey/goakt/docs/cluster/overview.md

     // Actor is local - you have a PID reference pid.Tell(message)
 } else {
-    // Actor is remote - you have an address
+    // Actor is remote: from inside an actor use ctx.RemoteTell(addr, message) or
-    // Use RemoteTell or RemoteAsk
+    // response := ctx.RemoteAsk(addr, message, timeout); from outside use the cluster client:
-    system.RemoteTell(ctx, addr, message)
+    // cl.Ask(ctx, "actor-name", message, timeout) or cl.Tell(ctx, "actor-name", message)
 }
 ```